 A radiological mentor is required in order to satisfy the requirements of the modules.

 The programme is structured in a modular format and modules are run in short blocks of two to three days.
 Each module is credit rated at M-level according to the Credit and Qualifications Framework for Wales.
 Students may leave with any number of credits according to how many modules they successfully complete.
 The PgDip/PgCert can be studied on a part-time basis, with students completing 60 credits in one year for the PgCert or 120 credits over 2 years for the PgDip.
 Alternatively students can register to study one or two modules per year on a sessional basis.

-Postgraduate Certificate: All students undertake a compulsory 30-credit module on Introduction to Image Appreciate and Evaluation, and then choose a further module from a possible three anatomical specialisations – Appendicular, Axial and Abdomen Image Appreciation.
+All students undertake the compulsory 30-credit module on Introduction to Image Appreciation and Evaluation - 30 credits, and then choose a further module from a possible three anatomical specialisations – Appendicular, Axial and Abdomen Image Appreciation.

-Postgraduate Diploma: All students undertake a compulsory 30-credit module on Introduction to Image Appreciation and Evaluation, and then choose a minimum of a further two modules from a possible three anatomical specialisations – Appendicular, Axial and Chest and Abdomen Image Appreciation.
+All students undertake the compulsory 30-credit module on Introduction to Image Appreciation and Evaluation - 30 credits, and then choose a minimum of a further two modules from a possible three anatomical specialisations – Appendicular, Axial and Chest and Abdomen Image Appreciation.
 Where necessary, students obtain the remaining credits necessary for the PgDip by choosing a module from the general postgraduate portfolio of modules run by the School.

-And at least 1 radiographic reporting module for PgC and 2 radiographic reporting modules for PgD
+PgCert students choose at least 1 radiographic reporting module whilst PgDip students must undertake 2 radiographic reporting modules.

 Where necessary students obtain the remaining credits necessary for the PgDip by choosing a module from the general postgraduate portfolio of modules run by the School of Healthcare Sciences.